hyperledger/fabric-test/tools/PTE/CITest/README.md

-# Automation CI Test Using PTE
+# PTE Automation CI Test

 ---
 # Introduction

-The purpose of this CI test is to automatically execute the predefined tests daily or weekly that any unexpected or undesired code changes may be uncovered as soon as possible.
-And easy to incorporate an user supplied chaincode test.
+The purpose of this CI test is to automatically execute the predefined tests daily or weekly that any unexpected or undesired code changes may be uncovered as soon as possible and to flexibly incorporate an user supplied chaincode test.
 The CI test uses [PTE](https://github.com/hyperledger/fabric-test/tree/master/tools/PTE) to driver transactions.
 The functions of the CI tool include the following:

 - setup PTE environment, see [PTE](https://github.com/hyperledger/fabric-test/tree/master/tools/PTE) for detail

 - create Blockchain network using [Network Launcher](https://github.com/hyperledger/fabric-test/tree/master/tools/NL)

-- pre-configure Blockchain network including create/join channels and install/instantiate chaincodes
+- configure Blockchain network including create/join channels and install/instantiate chaincodes

 - execute test cases